 To promote timely and effective review, CMC strongly encourages individuals who have experienced or who have knowledge of a possible violation of any civil rights related policies to make reports as soon as possible following an incident.
+They may report the information to the Title IX Coordinator who can assist them in determining other resources and reporting options available to them on or off campus.
 A delay in reporting may impact CMC's ability to gather relevant and reliable information.
 CMC does not, however, limit the time frame for reporting alleged violations under this Policy.
 To the extent possible and consistent with the provisions of this Policy, CMC will take prompt and appropriate action in response to all reports in order to end the conduct, prevent its recurrence, and address its effects regardless of when the alleged conduct occurred.